Frequently Asked Questions

-Students placed in AWP 2A-2B have up to five consecutive quarters to complete the Entry Level Writing Requirement, as long as they enroll right away.
-Students who complete AWP 2A and AWP 2B in the first two quarters and do not pass can thus enroll in 1 for up to three subsequent quarters.
-Exception: Students placed in AWP 2A-2B who do not attempt to successfully complete AWP 2A within the first three quarters will be prohibited from further enrollment at UC San Diego.
+Students placed in AWP 2A will have up to five consecutive quarters to complete the Entry Level Writing Requirement, whether they enroll or not.
+Students who take AWP 2A and AWP 2B in the first two quarters and do not pass can thus enroll in AWP 1 for up to three subsequent quarters.
+Students who do not successfully complete 2A within the first three quarters will be prohibited from further enrollment at UC San Diego.

 Can I take AWP courses in Summer Session?

 Students must receive department approval to enroll in AWP 1 in summer session.
 AWP 1 is only open to students who have exhausted their eligibility.
 Exceptions may be made for students who have completed AWP 2A and AWP 2B or students who have completed at least one quarter of AWP 1 only if there are seat available after all “last chance” students have been accommodated.
 Enrolling in AWP 1 during the summer does not count towards your allotted ELWR quarters of eligibility.

 Students who pass AWP 1 in the summer with a C or better can then enroll in their College Writing courses in the fall.
 "Last chance" students who do not pass are prohibited from further enrollment at UC San Diego.